Capital losses

 On this page, we discuss briefly what happens if you make a loss when you dispose of an asset, or if the asset is lost or destroyed.

 If, after doing this, you still have losses remaining, you should let HMRC know so that you can carry them forward and use them in a later year.
-You cannot carry losses back (except where assets have been disposed of by a taxpayer in the part of a tax year before death, see HMRC’s Capital Gains Manual CG30430 for the carry back of losses when someone has died).
+We discuss how to do this in our page Capital gains tax reporting.
+You cannot carry losses back to a previous tax year, except where assets have been disposed of by a taxpayer in the part of a tax year before death.
+See HMRC’s capital gains manual CG30430 for the carry back of losses when someone has died.

 Losses made from the sale of capital assets are not allowed to be offset against income, other than in very specific circumstances (broadly if you have disposed of qualifying trading company shares).

-You cannot claim a loss made on an asset that is exempt from CGT.
+You cannot claim a loss made on the disposal of an asset that is exempt from capital gains tax (CGT).
 We cover separately the situation if you are disposing of a property which has at some point been your only or main home.

 If you have a capital asset that is lost or destroyed, you treat this as a disposal.